VIC.GOV.AU | Policy and Advisory Library

 • a parent responsible for the absences can be identified (a single person to be the addressee of the School Attendance Notice).

 These minimum requirements to be met before sending a School Attendance Notice are set out in the Act.
-In addition to the minimum requirements, before making a referral a principal should:
+In addition to the minimum requirements, before making a referral a principal must:

 • be satisfied that the reasons for the failure to comply with attendance requirements have been explored, including any social, cultural, linguistic, economic, geographic or learning difficulties